adevur/docker-easy-samba/docs/DOCUMENTATION.md

     This phase is needed because `easy-samba` has to set its own permissions on `/share` (accordingly to `config.json`), so no other custom permission must be present on `/share`.

-4) The script will set the initial permissions of `/share`.
+- The script will set the initial permissions of `/share`.
 In this phase, `/share` is set so that only `root` has access to it and its children.
 These commands are used:
     ```sh
     chown -R root:root /share
     setfacl -R -m 'u::rwx,g::rwx,o::x' /share
     setfacl -R -dm 'u::rwx,g::rwx,o::x' /share
     ```

-5) In case `guest` property of `config.json` is not `false`, the script will create the anonymous shared folder (in case it doesn't exist).
-In order to set the correct permissions on the anonymous shared folder, these commands are used (in this example, `/share/guest` will be the shared folder's path):
-    ```sh
-    chown -R nobody:nobody /share/guest
-    setfacl -R -m 'u::rwx,g::rwx,o::rwx,u:nobody:rwx,g:nobody:rwx' /share/guest
-    setfacl -R -dm 'u::rwx,g::rwx,o::rwx,u:nobody:rwx,g:nobody:rwx' /share/guest
-    ```

-6) The script reads `users` property of `config.json` and adds every user into the container's OS and in the SAMBA server.
+- The script reads `users` property of `config.json` and adds every user into the container's OS and in the SAMBA server.
 The script uses these commands (in this example, there's only a user with name `user1` and password `123456`):
     ```sh
     useradd -M -s /sbin/nologin user1